-The marine parks research program is complementary to the Monitoring Evaluation and Reporting (MER) Program.
-The research program aims to build partnerships that utilise the skills and experience of the broader research community.
+The marine parks research program aims to build partnerships that utilise the skills and experience of the broader research community.

 The Department for Environment and Water (DEW) provides research grants and encourages partnering with universities and research organisations.
 Collaborations provide additional data, fill knowledge gaps and improve understanding of South Australia’s Marine Parks Network.